Livorno

-Livorno ([liˈvorno]) is a port city on the Ligurian Sea on the western coast of Tuscany, Italy.
-It is the capital of the Province of Livorno, having a population of 158,493 residents in December 2017.
+Livorno ([liˈvorno]) is a port city on the Ligurian Sea on the western coast of the Tuscany region of Italy.
+It is the capital of the Province of Livorno, having a population of 152,916 residents as of 2025.
 It is traditionally known in English as Leghorn (pronounced /lɛˈɡɔːrn/ leg-ORN, /'lɛɡhɔːrn/ LEG-horn or /'lɛɡərn/ LEG-ərn).

 During the Renaissance, Livorno was designed as an "ideal town".
-Developing considerably from the second half of the 16th century by the will of the House of Medici, Livorno was an important free port, giving rise to intense commercial activity, in the hands, for the most part, of foreign traders, and seat of consulates and shipping companies, becoming the main port-city of the Grand Duchy of Tuscany.
-The status of a multiethnic and multicultural Livorno lasted until the second half of the nineteenth century; however, the vestiges of that time can still be seen in the churches, villas and palaces of the city.
+Developing considerably from the second half of the 16th century by the will of the House of Medici, Livorno was an important free port.
+Its intense commercial activity was largely dominated by foreign traders.
+Also the seat of consulates and shipping companies, it became the main port-city of the Grand Duchy of Tuscany.
+The high status of a multiethnic and multicultural Livorno lasted until the second half of the nineteenth century, when it was surpassed by other cities.
+Evidence of that prosperous time can be seen in the many churches, villas, and palaces of the city.

-Livorno is considered the most modern among all the Tuscan cities, and is the third most populous of Tuscany, after Florence and Prato.
+Livorno is considered to be the most modern among all the Tuscan cities, and is the third most-populous of the region, after Florence and Prato.

 History

 Origins

-The origins of Livorno are controversial, although the place was inhabited since the Neolithic Age as shown by worked bones, pieces of copper and ceramic found on the Livorno Hills in a cave between Ardenza and Montenero.
+The origins of Livorno are controversial, although the place was inhabited since the Neolithic Age.
+This is documented by the worked bones, and pieces of copper and ceramic found on the Livorno Hills in a cave between Ardenza and Montenero.
 The Etruscan settlement was called Labro.
-The construction of the Via Aurelia coincided with the occupation of the region by the Romans, who left traces of their presence in the toponyms and ruins of towers.
-The natural cove called Liburna is a reference to the type of ship, the liburna, used by Roman navy.
-Other ancient toponyms include Salviano (Salvius) and Antignano (Ante ignem) which was the place situated before Ardenza (Ardentia) where beacons directed the ships to Porto Pisano.

-Cicero mentioned Liburna in a letter to his brother and called it Labrone.
+The construction of the Via Aurelia coincided with the occupation of the region by the Romans.
+They are also known for their toponyms and the ruins of towers.
+The natural cove called Liburna is a reference to the type of ship, the liburna, adopted by Roman navy from the Liburnians.
+Other ancient toponyms include Salviano (Salvius) and Antignano (Ante ignem), which was the place situated before Ardenza (Ardentia), where beacons directed the ships to Porto Pisano.
+Cicero mentioned Liburna in a letter to his brother, in which he called it Labrone.